Study method

 Deepen your understanding by identifying links between lectures and your textbook, different chapters or subjects, and current events.

-- this is how you can make connections (video, 3’)
+This is how you can make connections (video, 3’)

 Transform the subject matter